The Theory of Economic Complexity: The Multi Capability Model

 Figure~\ref{fig:multi_cap50} also shows that $M_{cc'}$ follows a similar block diagonal structure than before, but much smoother than in the single capability model.\\

 While it would certainly be substantially more difficult to estimate the eigenvectors of this model analytically, we can still explore them numerically.
 Figure~\ref{fig:eigen_multi_cap50} compares the $r_c$ of each economy with its second eigenvector of the $M_{cc'}$ matrix (the non-normalized $ECI$), diversity ($M_{c}$), and the ranking of economies according to $ECI$.
 Unlike in the single capability model, where $ECI$ told us only if an economy was above or below average, in this example we get a less discrete second eigenvector that increases monotonically with $r$.
 This results in a perfect correlation between the ranked values of $r$ and $ECI$.
-Diversity, however, peaks for economies with $r_c$ less than the maximum, meaning that it is a non-ideal way to estimate the capability endowment of economies in this model.
-That is, we recover the fact that the second eigenvector of $M_{cc'}$--the economic complexity index ($ECI$)--is a good method to estimate the key parameter for the economies in the model ($r_c$).
-This validates the idea that $ECI$ is a good way to recover the relative value of $r$ for a country in a multi-capability model, and that is is therefore, and estimate of the complexity of an economy (an estimate of the economy being endowed with multiple complementary capabilities).
+Diversity, however, peaks for economies with $r_c$ less than the maximum, meaning that it is a non-ideal way to estimate the capabilities of economies in this model.
+That is, we recover the fact that the second eigenvector of $M_{cc'}$--the economic complexity index ($ECI$)--is a good method to estimate the key parameter for the economies in the model ($r_c$), extending our previous result to a multi-capability setting.

 Figure~\ref{fig:capabilitygrid} illustrates the behavior of this model for different number of capabilities (from 2 to 60).
 Overall, the behavior observed is consistent with the one observed for the ten capability example.
-Across the board, $ECI$ behaves as a perfect estimator of the probability that a country is endowed with a capability.
+Across the board, $ECI$ behaves as a perfect estimator of the probability that a country has a capability.
 We can observe, however, that diversity improves as an indicator for the models with the highest number of capabilities (60), becoming almost perfectly monotonic in that case.\\

 To continue our exploration we relax our assumptions about the distributions of $r_c$ and $q_p$.
-So far, our simulations have involved evenly spaced $r_c$s and $q_p$s in the $[0,1]$ interval, which means we have been using an idealized uniform distribution.
-So we replace these uniform distributions for Gaussians by drawing a random numbers from a normal distribution for each $r_c$ and $q_p$ and min-max normalizing these random numbers to ensure they fall in the $[0,1]$ interval.\\
+So far, our simulations have involved evenly spaced $r_c$s and $q_p$s in the $[0,1]$ interval, which are an idealized uniform distribution.
+So we replace these uniform distributions for Gaussians by drawing a random number from a normal distribution for each $r_c$ and $q_p$ and min-max normalizing these random numbers to ensure they fall in the $[0,1]$ interval.\\